Updated 2025-02-12

 Resources in your on-premises network that is connected to the service gateway's VCN with FastConnect or Site-to-Site VPN can also use the service gateway.
 For more information, see Private Access to Oracle Services.

 Notice that your on-premises network can also use FastConnect public peering for private access to public Oracle services.
 That means that your on-premises network could have multiple paths to access Oracle services public IP address ranges.
 If that is the case, your edge device receives route advertisement of the Oracle services public IP address ranges over multiple paths.
-For important information about configuring your edge device correctly, see Routing Details for Connections to Your On-Premises Network.
+For important information about configuring your edge device correctly, see Routing Details for Connections to Your On-premises Network.

 Only one service gateway is needed for each VCN.
 All subnets within a VCN have access to the service gateway if the security rules and route table rules allow that access.